-AUP’s intellectual and cultural endowment has always been our location in the greatest city in the world, and, investing it wisely, we have, where appropriate, attached our curriculum to the histories of the city—to Paris’s many centuries of art, culture, literature, politics, music, sociology and the like, to its monuments, libraries, neighborhoods, but also to the edgy new Paris of demographic shifts, rising multiculturalism, food that is other than French, urban renewal, and texts in many different languages.
+AUP’s substantial endowment has always been our location in the greatest city in the world, and, investing it wisely, we have attached our curriculum to the histories of the city—to Paris’s many centuries of art, culture, literature, politics, sociology and the like, to its monuments, libraries, neighborhoods, but also to the edgy new Paris of demographic shifts, rising multiculturalism, food that is other than French, urban renewal, and texts in many different languages.

 AUP’s Academic Program

 AUP is a small, dynamic “world university” with a curriculum to match—one that focuses on the cross cultural and the comparative in the service of our students.
 The University’s curriculum is essentially American, although inflected by the international educational background of AUP’s diverse faculty body.
 The rigorous University curriculum is divided into departments with over 20 undergraduate majors.
 Interdisciplinary programs and minors flourish, driven by faculty research interests and scholarly passions.
 AUP is also host to the Center for Writers and Translators, the Cahiers series, the AUP Fine Arts Gallery space, and numerous lecture series, and enjoys partnerships with a global consortium of 26 American universities across Europe, the Middle East, Central Asia and North Africa, as well as with liberal arts institutions in the US, and national universities across Europe.